- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Jillian York On 20 November 2012 @ 10:24 pm | 1 Comment

-In Activism, Advocacy, Feature, Freedom of Expression, Israel, Middle East & North Africa, Palestine
+In Activism, Advocacy, Feature, Free Expression, Israel, Middle East & North Africa, Palestine

 For days, rumors have abounded that Israel—which controls the telecommunications infrastructure of Palestine—plans to shut down the Internet in Gaza.
 While thus far the rumors have proven false, various organizations and actors are working to ensure that Gazans are prepared.